-In the on record 2014 meeting with Mozes, Netanyahu says: “There is one reporter, Igal Serna.”
-Mozes responds immediately: “I cannot control what he writes on facebook, and Shifer, what he says on TV he would never write in the paper.”
-Mozes demonstrates to Netanyahu that he is in control even of the most anti-Bibi reporters in his eyes, as long as it is in print.
-His print.
-Shifer, mind you, is the top journalist of Yediot newspaper.
-Notice that Serna and Shifer are professional journalists; Netanyahu criticizes their publicist writing on twitter, facebook or talk shows panels, yet this publicist approach – speaking from a position rather than a professional analysis – is precisely what Netanyahu demands Mozes to bring into his paper – on Netanyahu’s behalf.
-Netanyahu is being explicit, knowing that he has something that Mozes wants, i.e. the ability to limit the number of newspapers of the weekend edition of Yisrael Hayom: “What do you want me to do?
-You make me fight you, if you now make your life mission to bring to my downfall” says Netanyahu, in connection with Serna’s piece on Sara’s investigations.
-He continues: “I will fight you.
-It wouldn’t stop after the election – you fight me; I fight you back”.
-I cannot accept such a thing… This would become my life mission.
+In a recorded conversation with Mozes in 2014, Netanyahu complained, “There is one reporter, Igal Sarna.”
+Mozes immediately responded, “I can’t control what he writes on Facebook, and what [Shimon] Shiffer [a top journalist at Yedioth] says on TV, he would never write in the paper.”
+Mozes emphasized to Netanyahu that he was in control of even the most anti-Bibi reporters when it came to the print newspaper.
+Both Sarna and Shiffer are professional journalists.
+Netanyahu criticized what they said on Twitter, Facebook and talk shows panels.
+Yet their publicist approach – expressing a view rather than a professional analysis – is precisely what Netanyahu demanded that Mozes bring into his paper, only on Netanyahu’s behalf.
+Netanyahu was being explicit, knowing that he had something Mozes wanted: the ability to limit the circulation of the weekend edition of the rival newspaper, Israel Hayom.
+Regarding Sarna’s piece on investigations into Sara’s actions, Netanyahu raged, “What do you want me to do?
+If you make your life’s mission to bring about my downfall, I will fight you.
+It won’t stop after the elections – you fight me, I’ll fight back.
+I cannot accept such a thing… This will become my life’s mission.
 You don’t know me.
-This (the Serna story) is something that could have been avoided.”
-Noni, seeking to appease Netanyahu, is trying to give him his ‘home journalist’ in return: “we spoke about a reporter, I am waiting for you”.
-Just like in the Walla case – the attempt of Elovich there and Mozes here is to satisfy Netanyahu by infiltrating his own people under the guise of ‘journalists’, when they are actually pro-Bibi publicists.
+This [the Sarna story] is something that could have been avoided.”
+Mozes, seeking to appease Netanyahu, tried to offer him a “friendly” journalist in return: “We spoke about a reporter; I’m waiting for you.”
+As Elovich did in the Walla case, Mozes attempted to satisfy Netanyahu by bringing in pro-Bibi publicists under the guise of “journalists.”

-In another recorded conversation, Mozes implores: “give me the name of a Rightwing-journalist to recruit to the newspaper.
-I am telling you this for a long time now”.
-Netanyahu gives two names: Avi Ratson and Ronen Shoval.
-The former was an editor in Israel Hayom and Mozes said it would expose their relationship.
-The latter was a co-founder of Im Tirzu, a rightwing ideologue body, and was later brought up by Netanyahu to take on a key position at Walla.
-The other co-founder of Im Tirzu, Erez Tadmor, would later be recruited as Netanyahu’s election campaign manager and become a top panelist in talk shows.
-Mozes replies: “In the meantime, he (Ronen Shoval) is a candidate of the Jewish Home.”
-So it turns out that the reporter that Netanyahu named – Shoval – not only he is not a journalist, but he is a candidate for the Jewish Home rightwing party, a possible violation of the ethical code.
-It is no coincidence that candidates of rightwing parties are part of the dream list of Netanyahu.
-This would become a key feature of the Netanyahu team: playing both the political and communication arena, moving carelessly between the two.
-Mozes tries to return to the offering – a reporter to Netanyahu’s liking: “Where is the article writer, bring one” Bibi: “it is not the articles writer, it is how you report.”
-Netanyahu is of the opinion that there is not a professional journalist.
-There is only the position from which one writes.
-Every journalist is a publicist, writing from a political position, in his view.
+In another recorded conversation, Mozes implored, “Give me the name of a right-wing journalist to recruit to the newspaper.
+I’ve been telling you this for a long time now.”
+Netanyahu gave him two names: Avi Ratzon and Ronen Shoval.
+The former was an editor at Israel Hayom and Mozes objected, saying it would expose their machinations.
+The latter was not even a journalist; he was a co-founder of Im Tirzu, a right-wing ideological organization.
+Netanyahu later suggested assigning Shoval to a key position at Walla.
+The other co-founder of Im Tirzu, Erez Tadmor, was later recruited as Netanyahu’s election campaign manager and became a prominent panelist on talk shows.
+Mozes replied, “In the meantime, Shoval is a candidate of the Jewish Home party.”
+So, not only did Netanyahu suggest appointing someone (Shoval) who was not a journalist, but his proposed appointee was also running for the Knesset, which constituted a possible violation of the ethical code.
+It is no coincidence that candidates of right-wing parties were part of the dream list of Netanyahu.
+This became a key feature of the Netanyahu team: playing in both the political and communication arenas, moving seamlessly between the two.
+Mozes tried to return to his offer of hiring a reporter to Netanyahu’s liking, “Where is the article writer?
+Bring one.”
+Bibi: “It’s not the article writer – it’s how you report.”
+Netanyahu was of the opinion that there is no such thing as a professional journalist; there is only the viewpoint from which one writes.
+Every journalist is a publicist, writing from a political viewpoint, according to Netanyahu.